This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Please Contact Us with any questions or comments.

-The Plibrico Company makes refractory materials and other components designed to withstand high-temperature environments.
-The company uses materials like alumina but at one time primarily used asbestos in its products.
-This led to several mesothelioma lawsuits, which eventually caused Plibrico to file for bankruptcy protection and reorganization in 2006 with a trust to pay claims to victims.
+The Plibrico Company made refractory products with asbestos for many years.
+This led to several asbestos exposure and mesothelioma lawsuits.
+Eventually Plibrico to filed for bankruptcy protection and reorganized in 2006 with a trust to pay claims to victims.

 Plibrico products are distributed in the United States, while the company sends Plico-branded products to international customers.
 The company headquarters are in Northbrook, Illinois, and materials are manufactured in Oak Hill, Ohio.

 How Did Plibrico Use Asbestos?

 Asbestos was a common material in the refractory industry in the early and middle 20th century.
 At the time, asbestos was the best-known material for making these products.
 Asbestos was readily available and inexpensive.

 This natural mineral was also easily shaped and molded and added strength and durability.
 Most importantly, asbestos effectively withstands extreme heat and fire, which is exactly what refractory materials need.